onlyutkarsh/vsixviewer/README.md

 ## Issues

 If you find any bug or have any suggestion/feature request, please submit the issues to the GitHub repo.

+## Credits

+Some icons comes from the brilliant [vscode-icons](https://github.com/robertohuertasm/vscode-icons) extension for Visual Studio Code.